 for both Oral and Poster Presentations: March 2, 2016

-If all classes at the University are cancelled on March 5 due to inclement weather, the deadline will be Thursday, March 6, 2014.
+If the University is closed due to inclement weather on March 2nd, the deadline date will be March 3, 2016.

 Please read this page before you register!